 The California State University has not determined whether its programs meet other states’ educational or professional requirements for licensure and certification.
 Students enrolled in a California State University program who are planning to pursue licensure or certification in other states are responsible for determining whether they will meet their state’s requirements for licensure or certification.
 This disclosure is made pursuant to 34 CFR §668.43(a)(5)(v)(C).

 Admission to California State University, Northridge

-Prospective students interested in applying for admission to California State University, Northridge (CSUN) may obtain information about eligibility requirements, application filing periods and deadlines, and the application process by visiting the Admissions and Records site Prospective Students.
+Prospective students interested in applying for admission to California State University, Northridge (CSUN) may obtain information about eligibility requirements, application filing periods and deadlines, and the application process by visiting the Prospective Students website.

 Select the link for your student group—freshman, transfer student, graduate student (including credential, master's and doctoral programs), student veterans and dependents, international student, or returning CSUN student.
 Each student page provides admission details.

 Annual Campus Safety Plan Report